-German Federal Court of Justice strengthens passenger rights for connecting flights
+German boosts passenger rights for connecting flights

 Read article